osohq/oso/docs/content/python/reference/frameworks/sqlalchemy/_index.md

 {{% callout "Adding roles to your application with SQLAlchemy?" "blue" %}}

-We just released early access to the next version of our roles library.
+We just released the next version of our roles library.

 [Check it out here!](/new-roles)